University of Wolverhampton Students’ Union: Parents’ Guide to Student Finance

 These loans are provided by the Government through the Student Loans Company (SLC).
 They are the cheapest form of money your son/daughter can borrow long term they only start repaying when they are in work.

 The above loans are to pay for tuition fees and help towards day to day living costs such as rent and travel.
-The really important thing to understand is there’s nothing to repay until your child leaves University and is earning over £25,000.
+The really important thing to understand is there’s nothing to repay until your child leaves University and is earning over the threshold.
 Even then they only pay a proportion of their income.

 2. Family Assistance